datreant/datreant/docs/Group.rst

 Reference: Members
 ==================
-The class :class:`datreant.aggregators.Members` is the interface used by a Group to manage its members.
+The class :class:`datreant.limbs.Members` is the interface used by a Group to manage its members.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: datreant.aggregators.Members
+.. autoclass:: datreant.limbs.Members
     :members:
     :inherited-members: